gsrohde/biocro-lib/README.md

 # About this repository

-This repository is a stripped-down version of the _BioCro_ repository located at https://github.com/biocro/biocro together with its `framework` submodule, located at https://github.com/biocro/framework.
+This repository is a stripped-down version of the _BioCro_ repository, located at https://github.com/biocro/biocro, together with its `framework` submodule, located at https://github.com/biocro/framework.
-It contains the bulk of the C++ code located in the BioCro repository's `src` and `inc` subdirectories but it leaves out most of the R-related files.
+It contains the bulk of the C++ code located in the BioCro repository's `src` and `inc` subdirectories, but it leaves out most of the R-related files.
 It also leaves out the `Makevars` and `Makevars.win` files; instead, it contains a CMake list file for building the BioCro C++ library using CMake.